 support of the child during 2012.”

-Remember, without a signed Form 8332 or equivalent, the noncustodial parent may not claim the child tax deduction.
+Remember, without a signed Form 8332 or equivalent, the noncustodial parent may not claim the child.

 This article is intended for informational purposes only and should not be construed as legal or tax advice.
 Remember, because every case is different, nothing replaces personalized advice from a professional.
 For further discussion of divorce and custody related tax issues, call attorney Shawn Weber at 858-410-0144 for a free telephone conference or go to his website at WeberDisputeResolution.com.